Initiative for Biogenic Value Creation and Smart Farming

 Plant-based fibrillose protein for food applications

-To imitate animal muscle tissue, the ProSpin project aims to develop a new technology that can be used to produce plant-based protein fibrils for food applications.
+Plant proteins are used as a raw material for meat and fish alternatives, for example.
+However, these have globular structures.
+In order to imitate animal muscle tissue, however, fibrillar structures are required.
+The ProSpin project therefore aims to develop a novel technology that can be used to produce plant-based protein fibrils for food applications.

 Nondestructive product evaluation and shelf life modeling